llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   $ md5sum useBOnly.pcm
   07656bf4a6908626795729295f9608da  useBOnly.pcm

-We observed that the contents of useBOnly.pcm remain unchanged.
+then the contents of ``useBOnly.pcm`` remain unchanged.
-Consequently, if the build system bases recompilation decisions on directly imported modules only, it becomes possible to skip the recompilation of Use.cc.
+Consequently, if the build system only bases recompilation decisions on directly imported modules, it becomes possible to skip the recompilation of ``Use.cc``.
-It should be fine because the altered interfaces do not affect Use.cc in any way.
+It should be fine because the altered interfaces do not affect ``Use.cc`` in any way;
-This concept is called as no transitive changes.
+there are no transitive changes.

-When clang generates a BMI, it records the hash values of all potentially contributory BMIs into the currently written BMI.
-This ensures that build systems are not required to consider transitively imported modules when deciding on recompilations.
+When clang generates a BMI, it records the hash values of all potentially contributory BMIs for the BMI being produced.
+This ensures that build systems are not required to consider transitively imported modules when deciding whether to recompile.

-The definition for potential contributory BMIs is implementation defined.
-We don't intend to display detailed rules for users.
-The contract is:
+What is considered to be a potential contributory BMIs is currently unspecified.

-1. It is a severe bug if a BMI remains unchanged erroneously following an observable change that affects its users.
+However, it is a severe bug for a BMI to remain unchanged following an observable change that affects its consumers.
-2. It is an potential improvement opportunity if a BMI changes after an unobservable change happens.

-We suggest build systems to support this feature as a configurable option for a long time.
-So that users can go back to the transitive change mode safely at any time.
+We recommend that build systems support this feature as a configurable option so that users can go back to the transitive change mode safely at any time.

 Interactions with Reduced BMI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With reduced BMI, the no transitive change feature can be more powerful if the change
+With reduced BMI, the no transitive change feature can be more powerful.
-can be reduced.
 For example,

 .. code-block:: c++